ryze-labs/investment-theses/english/orca.md

 </br>
 <img alt="" class="ef es eo ex w" src="https://miro.medium.com/max/2400/0*tn-gjhIa3p_SuP7M" width="600"/>

 The ORCA governance token is designed to support the long-term health of the Orca protocol.
-As such, most of the tokens are designed to be distributed to the greater community and supporters of the protocol to help shape and grow Orca into formidable force in AMMs.
+As such, most of the tokens are designed to be distributed to the greater community and supporters of the protocol to help shape and grow Orca into formidable force.
 Typically projects with a wide distribution of tokens have a better participation in governance programs as users believe that their votes matter and are not solely dependent on votes by whales.

 **Conclusion**
 ==============